Institute of Sonology, Utrecht

 1988Initial work on Motorola DSP 56001 board to be controlled by an Atari computer

-1990Digisound-16 converter added to PODX enabling 16-bit conversion of samples to hard disk; granulation and time stretching incorporated
+1990Digisound-16 converter added to PODX enabling 16-bit conversion of samples to hard disk (at sampling rates between 19 and 32 kHz); granulation and time stretching incorporated

 Computer Music Journal article